CelliesProjects/eStreamPlayer32/README.md

 #### TODO:

-- Volume control runs over http socket.
-Refactor this to web socket.
+- <strike>Volume control runs over http socket.
+Refactor this to web socket.</strike>
 - Style the interface properly.
 - Does not run properly on M5Stack Node.
 Fix this.
 - Reconnect code should be better.
 Maybe do a timed check for connection?